 Advising Fellow to Lemon and Washington Nests

-Born in Puerto Rico, I enjoy music, food and family.
-Being a Spanish professor, I love learning about people, culture and languages. ¡Mucho gusto!
-I finished my undergrad studies in Biology, which led me to start a masters in Microbiology.
+¡Mucho gusto!
+Born in Puerto Rico and being a Spanish professor, I love learning about people, culture and languages.
+I finished my undergrad studies in Biology.
 However, my love of books and my search for answers led then to a masters and subsequent PhD in Hispanic Studies.
 My research focuses on cultural production in Latin America and Latinx in the USA.
-I am also a geek/nerd.
-All this to say that you can find me enjoying nature while discussing some great books by García Márquez or Neil Gaiman, playing some tunes at WRTC Radio, or pondering why Mr. Spock would have been a great Jedi.

 As an adviser, I want to get to know you and help you take advantage of everything a liberal arts education can offer.
 I am proud to be a part of the Lemon and Washington Nests.
 I look forward to meeting you.